MANATEE -- Port Manatee Executive Director Carlos Buqueras became the third port employee Saturday to be arrested in recent months.

-Buqueras was arrested for domestic battery at 6:45 p.m.
-Saturday after an argument over household bills turned physical, according to the Manatee County Sheriffs Office.
+Buqueras was arrested on charges of domestic battery at 6:45 p.m.
+Saturday after an argument over household bills turned physical, according to the Manatee County Sheriff's Office.

-Buqueras and his wife were at their home in the 3800 block of 155th Ave.
-E. in Parrish when the dispute began, according to an incident report.
+Buqueras and his wife were at their home in the 3800 block of 155th Avenue East in Parrish when the dispute began, according to an incident report.

 In the past four months two other port employees have also been arrested.